 Hardcopy documents which need to be scanned will be placed on ECR on a first-come, first-served basis.
 Please allow sufficient lead time for processing, particularly at the beginning of the semester when our workload is heaviest.

-If it's a photocpy of a document, article or book chapter: Drop it off at the Digital Production Unit in RT807, at he User Services Desk on the first floor of the Library, or send it to us via campus mail addressed to Electronic Course Reserves, RT807.
+If it's a photocopy of a document, article or book chapter: Drop it off at the User Services Desk on the first floor of the Library, or send it to us via campus mail addressed to Michael Schwartz Library: Electronic Course Reserves.
 Include an ECR Request for Printed Materials Form to your request.

 For best quality scans submit clean, first generation copies of material in the best obtainable condition.
 If we determine that the requested item is available electronically through the Electronic Journal Center, a link to the article will be provided.

-If it's from a journal/book that needs to be scanned: Drop it off at the Digital Production Unit in RT807 or at the User Services Desk on the first floor of the Library.
+If it's from a journal/book that needs to be scanned: Drop it off at the User Services Desk on the first floor of the Library.
 Include an ECR Request for Printed Materials Form to your request.